ASTR 427 METHODS OF COMPUTATIONAL ASTROPHYSICS

 Hyak GPU node access:

-See the Hyak GPU HOWTO
+For instructions specific to GPU usage, see the Hyak GPU HOWTO

 Instructor Contact Information